Print this topic

 If they have attempted suicide, it can be difficult knowing they felt this was an option for them.
 We cannot always understand why people have these thoughts even if we are close to them.
 Getting them the help they need will also help you in dealing with the situation.

-Sharing what has happened and how you're feeling with whānau/family and friends allows you to support each other.
-You may also need to get help through your GP or a mental health professional.
+Sharing what has happened and how you are feeling with whānau (family) and friends allows you to support each other.
+You may also need to get help through your general practice team or a mental health professional.

 There are resources to help you deal with this very difficult challenge.